“Over 200 years of closed borders makes 2.5 years seem like nothing, right?” ~ Alyse.

 - There is a cluster of French buildings on Harbour View Park’s Observatory (Minato-no-Mieru-Oka Koen).
 Covered in ivy and other climbing plants, nature has slowly been creeping back and is reclaiming what’s left of these structures.

 TIP: Most of the signage that accompanies these former settlement buildings do not have English descriptions.
 You can use the camera in the Google Translate app to translate the text in real-time.
+Some could say these are Yokohama hidden gems, albeit hiding in plain sight.

 Spot the famous Yokohama Bay Bridge